-- 1. General.-Medical inspection of school children is carried out in all States, in the Northern Territory and in the Australian Capital Territory.
-In some States, travelling clinics have been established to deal with dental and ocular defects. - 2.
+- 1. General.-Medical and dental inspection of school children is carried out in all States, in the Northern Territory and in the Australian Capital Territory.
+In some States, travelling clinics have been established to deal with dental defects. - 2.
 New South Wales.-(i) School Medical Service.
 Doctors of the School Medical Service examine children attending all schools administered by the Department of Education and the majority of other schools in the State.
-They make annual visits to schools in the metropolitan, Newcastle and Wollongong areas, and in Armidale, Tamworth, Bathurst, Orange and Wagga, and examine children in kindergarten or 1st grade in primary schools and 1st and 4th years in secondary schools.
+They make annual visits to schools in the metropolitan, Newcastle and Wollongong areas, and in Armidale, Bathurst, Lismore and district, Grafton and district, and Cootamundra, and examine children in kindergarten or 1st grade in primary schools, and 1st and 4th years in secondary schools.
 Children in other classes are examined or reviewed as necessary.
-The vision and hearing of pupils in 4th grade are re-tested.
-In country areas, doctors aim to visit schools every three years, and examine all children attending.
-Owing to insufficient staff, the country portion of the programme cannot be completed each year.
+The vision and hearing of pupils n 4th grade are re-tested.

-(a) Year ended 30th June. available.
+(a) Year ended 30th June.